AdobeDocs/release-notes.en/current.md

 ### Fixes and Improvements {#aam-fixes-and-improvements}

+* We fixed a bug in the Create Destination workflow where, upon selecting **Integrated Platforms** as Category, the Basic Information section would disappear and the workflow would be impossible to complete.
+(AAM-52397, AAM-52414)
 * We fixed a bug where the Create/edit destinations page would not load in the Apple Safari and Mozilla Firefox browsers.
 (AAM-51784)

 ## Experience Manager {#aem}